CETP: JOINT CALL 2023

-Emissions Reduction Alberta (ERA) is contributing up to $5 million to the Clean Energy Transition Partnership’s (CETP) Joint Call 2022.
-CETP is a transnational initiative for joint research, technological development, and innovation (RTDI) programing to boost and accelerate the energy transition.
+Emissions Reduction Alberta (ERA) is contributing up to $3 million to the Clean Energy Transition Partnership’s (CETP) Joint Call 2023.
+CETP is a transnational initiative for joint research, technological development, and innovation (RTDI) programming to boost and accelerate the energy transition.
 The global funding program is open to projects in 30 participating countries.

 CETP collaborates with funding partners within and beyond Europe to broaden the global knowledge and experience base and introduce European solutions and stakeholders to global value chains.
 ERA joined CETP in January 2022.
 The initiative enables 50 national and regional funding partners from 30 countries to align on priorities, pool budgets for two joint calls in 2022 and 2023, and to implement annual calls until 2027.

-CETP’s first funding Call, Joint Call 2022 is structured into 7 thematic Transition Initiatives (TRIs) that address challenges outlined in the Strategic Research and Innovation Agenda (SRIA), a 10-year roadmap created by CETP in 2020 that is endorsed by the European Commission.
+CETP’s second funding Call, Joint Call 2023 is structured into 7 thematic Transition Initiatives (TRIs) that address challenges outlined in the Strategic Research and Innovation Agenda (SRIA), a 10-year roadmap created by CETP in 2020 that is endorsed by the European Commission.

 ERA’s investment is focused on TRI3: Enabling Climate Neutrality with Storage Technologies, Renewable Fuels, and CCUS.
-The primary goal of the CETP TRI3 is to provide technologically cleaner solutions for renewable fuels and hydrogen from all sources, as well as Carbon Capture, Utilization and Storage (CCUS), while also promoting RD&D and innovation projects to achieve global climate neutrality by 2050.
+The primary goal of the CETP TRI3 is to provide technologically cleaner solutions for storage technologies, hydrogen, and renewable fuels, as well as CCUS while also promoting RD&D and innovation projects to achieve global climate neutrality by 2050.
 Funding from ERA is available for projects at the technology scale-up, field pilot, commercial demonstration, or commercial implementation stages.

 Project proposals require a project consortium consisting of at least three eligible applicants from at least three separate countries/regions participating in CETP TRI3 Call.
 Consortia with partners from other countries are welcome if these organizations are funded by sources other than CETP.
 This partnership requirement demonstrates international collaboration and is a way for countries to leverage new knowledge, expertise, and resources.

-- CO2-capture from energy intensive or heavy industry sectors, as well as power, maritime transport, and hydrogen production
+- CO2-capture from energy intensive or heavy industry sectors, as well as power, maritime transport, and hydrogen produced from natural gas, and storage-based CO2 removal

-- CO2–storage, elements required for the characterization and management of large-scale permanent storage of CO2
+- CO2-storage sites, including elements that are needed for characterization and management of large-scale permanent of CO2

 - Transport and injection of CO2